 HOW WE Move

-How We Move is our opportunity as D/eaf and Disabled dancers to figure out what we want to create outside of a mainstream dance lens—while unpacking our own internalized ableism.
+How We Move is our opportunity as D/deaf and Disabled dancers to figure out what we want to create outside of a mainstream dance lens—while unpacking our own internalized ableism.
 What’s possible when we stop assimilating to a non-disabled dance world?
 What happens when we move from the margin to the center?
 Together, we’re about to find out.

 India Harville, Executive Director of Embraced Body and Co-creator of How We Move